Educational, Child and Adolescent PsychologySchool of Psychology |

 Coursework: Essays and Portfolio Submissions

 Applicants must have a 2.1 Honours degree in Psychology, or an equivalent qualification acceptable to the University.
 Applicants who have obtained a Psychology qualification by graduate study may be considered if evidence of study in Psychology at 2.1 standard is provided.
 The qualification must be such that the applicant is, or will be, eligible for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS) by the application closing date.
 Prospective candidates are expected to have pre-entry experience (see DECAP website; entrance to this course is competitive).
-Applicants with international qualifications, or where GBC is uncertain, should seek confirmation of their status from the BPS by the time of interview, i.e. by February 2022.
-Closing date for September 2022 entry is Friday 7 January 2022 at 4.00 pm.
-Please apply directly to the School of Psychology.
+Applicants with international qualifications, or where GBC is uncertain, should seek confirmation of their status from the BPS by the time of interview, i.e. by February 2023.
+Closing date for September 2023 entry is Friday 6 January 2023 at 4.00 pm.
+Applications are submitted electronically via the DECAP, School of Psychology website: https://www.qub.ac.uk/schools/psy/Study/PostgraduateTaughtCourses/DECAP/

 For information on international qualification equivalents, please check the specific information for your country.